-To be on track in the program, students should pass their proposal defense and attain ABD status by the end of their third year in the Ph.D. program.
+To be on track, students should pass their proposal defense and attain ABD status during Years 3 or 4 in the Ph.D. program.
 Once the dissertation proposal is approved, the student may inform the Graduate Secretary who will then prepare the necessary paperwork for the student to enter Doctoral Candidacy.
 Between admission to Candidacy and graduation at least 2 terms must pass if the candidate is in full-time residence, or 1 year if the candidate is less than full time.
-In addition, students must graduate within 5 years of becoming ABD, or exams must be retaken.
+In addition, students must graduate within 5 years of passing the qualifying exam, or exams must be retaken.